knyghty/carrick.eu/content/pages/home.rst

 Hello there 👋🏻

 I'm Tom Carrick, professional web developer.
 I work mostly with Python, Django, PostgreSQL, and sometimes FastAPI.
-I'm currently rekindling my JS skills.
+I'm currently rekindling my JS skills, and avoiding using them by making good use of HTMX and Alpine.js.

 The most useful things on this site at the moment are the `blog`_ and my `CV`_.